 Consignments are usually purchased by local shops that are interested in reselling to a specific clientele.
 They may be geared to the market of younger women or to those searching for an affordable rebuy of a couture item for a special occasion.

-I happened upon a high-end consignment shop while visiting Seattle recently.
+I happened upon a high-end consignment shop while visiting Seattle some time ago.
 I overheard a customer ask the clerk if she would let her know when the previous owner of her just-purchased dress offered more items.

 This wise customer had found a source for her style and size at a decidedly lower price than the original couture item.